bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 No, I'm not doing Brainfuck, but not for the reason you might imagine.
 The Babelscope operates on a fixed window of a ~4kB program.
 "Random Brainfuck" is completely unbounded.
 You can write anything a computer can do in Brainfuck, but I have no idea how long the program would be.
 I'm not searching for CHIP-8 programs larger than 4kB simply because of GPU limitations.
 Not wanting to search the Brainfuck space is a limit of the GPU; there's no effective way to search an unbounded Brainfuck space.
 I'm also not doing Brainfuck for the reasons you do imagine.

 x86 and ARM are too complex and have variable instruction lengths.
 RISC-V is nearly perfect with a fixed instruction width and simple addressing.
-In fact, this project could have been written for RISC-V and would have been much more 'legitimate' in the eyes of CS researchers.
+In fact, this project could have been written for RISC-V and would have been much more 'legitimate' in the eyes of the the audience that's reading this.
 If anyone is going to replicate this project, I would suggest RISC-V, with the caveat that it wouldn't necessarily have a display output.
 I needed that, so I went with CHIP-8.

-Additionally, I'm extremely interested in applying this to embedded platforms.
-Think of it like this: a PIC12F has 1024 words (12-bits) of program memory.
-That gives you a search space of $2^{12288}$, or $10^{3700}$ programs.
-It's still an absurd number but compared to real, not-embedded computers it's significantly smaller and an entire PIC12F could easily be emulated in parallel on a GPU.
-Whether this will ever be useful to anyone is doubtful, but the methodology is solid.

 ### Theoretical Implications